Stable Optimization for Large Vision Model Based Deep Image Prior in Cone-Beam CT Reconstruction: Experiment and Results

-The comparative study was carried out on FDK, SIRT, 3D U-Net~\cite{cciccek20163d}, UNETR and our proposed method.
-The DIPs was used in the latter three approaches.
-All the neural networks had comparable model capacity.
-We employed a one-sided Wilcoxon signed-rank test to determine the statistical significance of the performance difference between two comparing methods.
-Table~\ref{tab:1} showed that for both SPARE and Walnut datasets, our approach significantly (p-value $<0.05$) outperformed all other methods measured by peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM)~\cite{Wang2004}.

-To visualise reconstruction performance in an individual volume map, Figure~\ref{fig:2} compared the sagittal planes of different reconstructed results using a single patient measurement of $100$-view points from the SPARE dataset.
-We observed that our proposed approach enhanced the resolution both in a zoomed region and showed lower error score in the image domain compared to the other baseline methods.
-The qualitative analysis was done by an experienced radiologist who was specialised in lung CT image analysis.
-The report indicated that the GT image and our result apparently visualised anatomical structure of the main bronchus.
-The images reconstructed by FDK, U-Net and UNETR showed no clear vision of bronchus due to background noise and low contrast issue.
-The reconstructed image by SIRT demonstrated severe distortion and spike artefact.
+The comparative study evaluates FDK, SIRT, the original DIP using the 3D U-Net~\cite{cciccek20163d} and the UNETR backbones, and our proposed method with and without TV.
+The original DIP used only the reconstruction loss in Eq.~\eqref{eq:recon}.
+We employed the one-sided Wilcoxon signed-rank test to evaluate the statistical significance of the comparative study.
+Table~\ref{tab:1} shows that our approach significantly ($p$-value $<0.05$) outperformed all other methods measured by PSNR and SSIM in terms of both the SPARE and the Walnut datasets.
+Figure~\ref{fig:2} visualizes the sagittal-plane images of an individual volume map using the same methods in Table~\ref{tab:1}, all reconstructed by $100$-view projection data from a subject in the SPARE dataset.
+Our proposed approach shows the enhanced resolution in both the zoomed region and the image-domain error map, compared to the other methods.
+Moreover, all images shown in Fig.~\ref{fig:2} were further evaluated by a radiologist from Sir Run Run Shaw Hospital, Zhejiang University College of Medicine.
+The report demonstrates that our result presents as relatively clear anatomical structure of the main bronchus as that in the GT image.
+The images reconstructed by FDK, U-Net and UNETR show ambiguous bronchus due to background noise and low contrast.
+The reconstructed image produced by SIRT demonstrated severe distortion and spike artifact.